mbodale/mbodale.github.io/README.md

 * projector
 * sound speaker

 Devices controller (peripherals / modules) you will want to purchase:
-* Dimmers, Switches, Outlets, Sensors & Timers
+* dimmers, switches, outlets, sensors & timers
-* Lighting & Appliance Remote Controls
+* lighting & appliance remote controls
-* Smart Plumbing & Irrigation
+* smart plumbing & irrigation

 ![Lighting-Automation](doc/Lighting-Automation.gif)
-Also set up timers using a google calendar and log energy usage.
+Also set up timers using a Google Calendar and log energy usage.

 # What does it do?
-The script compares curent time with Google calendar timing or today's sunrise and sunset times.
+The script compares curent time with Google Calendar timing or today's sunrise and sunset times.
 If it's 30 min. before sunset or sunrise and script will detect your device, for example mobile phone logging in to WiFi AC, it will send a signal to LightWaveRF bridge to switch ON or OFF specific device.
 ![smarthome](doc/smarthome.png)

 # Setup